 Nuclear plants require huge grid systems, since they’re far from energy consumers.
 The Financial Times estimates that would require ten thousand billion dollars be invested world-wide in electric power systems over the next 30 years.

-Investors aren’t going to invest in new reactors because:
+In summary, investors aren’t going to invest in new reactors because:

 - of the billions in liability after a meltdown or accident